We’re Off to Kill the Wizard: The Timeline

 Let’s take a look at the 1984 calendar:

 From June through September, there is one Monday the 23rd, and it’s in July.
 Could an argument be made that in the midst of an active murder investigation, Lt.
 Donovan didn’t find the time to flippy-flip his day calendar?
 Sure.
-However, unless and until we come across evidence to the contrary, the MSWSW timeframe for “We’re Off to Kill the Wizard” is Saturday, July 21 – Thursday, July 26, 1984.

 We see two sides of Jessica this episode.
 Aunt Jess is in town for personal reasons, spending quality time with her niece’s family.
-A model guest, she can fix bicycles andburgers for dinner!
+A model guest, she can fix bicycles and burgers for dinner!
 However, it’s J.B.
 Fletcher, the sought-after novelist, who finds herself mixed up in yet another colorful murder.

 Jessica’s niece of the week, Carol leads a picture perfect life in leafy suburb.
 Another leafy place you can find Carol is the MSWSW Fletcher Family Tree.